telerik/fiddler-everywhere-docs/knowledge-base/fiddler-archives.md

     * **sessid#_g.txt**&mdash;(Optional) The file contains GRPC messages.

-* **[Content_Types.xml]**&mdash;A metadata file that specifies a few MIME types so the archive can be read by System.IO.Packaging or other clients that support the Open Packaging Conventions.
+* **[Content_Types.xml]**&mdash;A metadata file that specifies a few MIME types, so the archive is compatible with `System.IO.Packaging` or other clients that support the Open Packaging Conventions.

 ## Using SAZ with Fiddler Everywhere

 The Fiddler Everywhere uses SAZ behind the scenes for each session explicitly saved locally or in the cloud.
 The application also provides options to manually export and import captured and saved traffic through the UI.

->tip The Fiddler Everywhere application can be set as the default application for opening SAZ files through the operating system's settings.
+>tip You can set the Fiddler Everywhere application as the default application for opening SAZ files through the operating system's settings (for example, on Windows 11 through **Settings > Apps > Default Apps**).

  SAZ files use the following UI options: